 Fifth, to support you, we offer a range of student services, including services and facilities for students with disabilities, the student wellness service, HIV/Aids prevention and treatment, and a career development office.
 There are also dozens of sports clubs, cultural societies and social activities to enable your all-round development and ensure you have lots of fun.
 We also have many academic support programmes to assist students from disadvantaged backgrounds.

-We recognise that tertiary education is unaffordable to many.
-We undertake to provide financial assistance to ensure that any student who is accepted academically, whether poor or middle class, will be able to afford to come to UCT.
+We recognise that tertiary education is expensive and even unaffordable to many.
+We undertake to provide financial assistance to ensure that any student who excels academically, whether poor or middle class, will be able to afford to come to UCT.

-This Prospectus has been designed to help you explore different degree requirements, financial aid options, and provides information about admission testing, accommodation and so on.
-If you still have questions, please call UCT's admissions office for help.
+The UCT prospectus has been designed to help you explore different degree requirements, financial aid options, and provides information about admission testing, accommodation and more.
+If you still have questions, please call UCT’s Admissions Office for help.

-We are keen to attract talented, motivated students and, in particular, students who value social justice and engaged citizenship.
-We encourage you to choose UCT, and look forward to welcoming you to UCT in 2014.
+We are keen to attract talented, motivated students and, in particular, students who care about society and the environment.
+We encourage you to choose UCT.
+It will change your life!